-With respect to the significant foreign currencies that we transact in, the U.S. dollar strengthened against the Euro, the British pound sterling and the Canadian dollar, but weakened against the Japanese yen in the first quarter of 2016 compared to the same period in 2015.
-Given our currency mix of revenues and expenses around the world, these fluctuations had a negative impact on our revenues, but had a positive impact on our adjusted EBITDA and underlying operating profit margins.
+With respect to the significant foreign currencies that we transact in, the U.S. dollar strengthened against the British pound sterling and the Canadian dollar, but weakened against the Japanese yen in the second quarter and six-month period of 2016 compared to the same periods in 2015.
+While the U.S. dollar weakened against the Euro in the second quarter of 2016, the relationship was essentially unchanged in the six-month period, compared to the same period in 2015.
+Given our currency mix of revenues and expenses around the world, these fluctuations had a negative impact on our revenues, but had a positive impact on our adjusted EBITDA and underlying operating profit margins in both periods.